-Numerous utilities' ROW cross the BEP and SVRTP alternative alignments.
+Numerous utilities' rights-of-way cross the BEP and SVRTP alternative alignments.
 The California Public Utilities Commission (CPUC) is charged by Article 12 of the California State Constitution with the authority to regulate privately owned utilities within the State of California.
 Utilities under the jurisdiction of the CPUC that would cross the SVRTC include the distribution facilities of privately owned electric, gas, pipeline, sewer, telecommunications, and water companies.
 The CPUC also has oversight authority over safety aspects of rail transit passenger carriers, such as BART (Public Utility Code §99152).
-It should be noted that California law requires CPUC authorization prior to the construction of at-grade rail crossings at public streets, roads, or highways.
-However, all crossings at public streets, roads, or highways will be grade-separated as part of either the BEP or SVRTP alternative.
+It should be noted that California law requires CPUC authorization prior to the construction of at-grade rail crossings at public streets, roads, or highways will be grade-separated as part of either the BEP or SVRTP alternative.
 In addition, CPUC authorization is required for the disposition of properties owned by public utilities and dedicated to the performance of the utilities' duties to the public (Public Utilities Code §851).